jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 <img src="vl3/convolution.gif" alt="This image is in /static" width="40%">

-- Slide a filter about the image; These image is looking for specific features and is learned by backpropagation
+- Slide a filter about the image; This filter is looking for specific features and is learned by backpropagation
-- Matrix Matrix multiplication of filter x image
+- Matrix by matrix multiplication of filter x image
 - Building the sum
 - Convolved features is a new representation of the image